jupyterlab/jupyter-ai/docs/source/users/index.md

 The command above should install two extensions: a server extension and a frontend extension.

-You can also install a particular plugin by running `pip install`.
-For example, to install the ChatGPT plugin, run:
+You can also install a particular AI module by running `pip install`.
+For example, to install the ChatGPT AI module, run:

 ```bash
 pip install jupyter_ai_chatgpt